 Derwent has always stuck to a similar approach when it comes to their design: and it works!
 These pencils come in an attractive tin case (or if you spend a bit extra they are available in a wood box).
 Inside the case or box will be thin plastic trays for protecting and organizing the pencils.
 These days, it would be considered almost sacrilegious to not have a set of high-end colored pencils not come in a quality tin or box.

 The actual pencils are equally attractive.
 They come with a color-matching base that helps for quick and easy identification during use.
 Right above this is a slanted brushed silver line.
 And above this will be information include the pencil type and the color (as well as its coinciding color code according to Derwent’s color charts).
 And at the top of the pencil is a stamp proudly stating that Derwent Colored Pencils are made in Britain.

 The barrel of the pencils comes in a sort of matte gray/black that we like.
 These pencils have managed to look “modern” but not to the point that they look uninviting to use.

 Cost – 4/5

 If you have much familiarity with Derwent’s higher-end lines of colored pencils, they can be a bit on the pricier side.
 While by no means at the level of some of the top Faber-Castell or Holbein lines, they can still fetch a pretty penny.

 That is also the case here.
 Depending on which size set you go with, you will find that Derwent Procolour Pencils falls anywhere from the upper Intermediate price tier up to comfortable in the Premium price tier.
 This is even more the case if you decide to be fancy and go with a set that comes in the wooden box (albeit it does look fantastic!).

 But don’t let the sticker price scare you away.
 You get a lot of performance for your money with these.
-And with proper care, the harder cores should last for a surprisingly long period of time.
+And with proper care, the harder cores should last for a surprisingly long period.

 Overall Ranking – 4.5/5